-In the straddle pike and pike sitting balances, there must be no leaning on the arms.
+In the straddle pike and pike sitting balances, where the legs are lifted over the horizontal level, there must be no leaning on the arms.
+Both hands must be placed at the side of the body, close to the hips.